matestack/matestack-ui-core/docs/components/form.md

 ##### Customizing default rendering

-You can customize errors by passing `errors` with a hash.
+You can customize errors by passing `errors` with a hash to a input, textarea, select component or to a form component.
 Customize the error tag by including a `tag` key with a symbol representing a html tag and the error class by including a `class` key with a string.

+Configuring errors on a per form field basis

 ```ruby
 form_input key: :foo, type: :text, errors: { tag: :div, class: 'my-error' }